bronsonso/2026_02_06_K8S_Self_Provisioning_Deployment/repository/documentations/project_plan/technical_consideration/solution_analysis.md

 **Feasibility for your case:**

-- **OpenShift Virtualization** is the premium, fully supported option – but you have already evaluated it and found the licensing cost prohibitive for 700 systems.
+- **OpenShift Virtualization** is the premium, fully supported option – but you have evaluated it and found the licensing cost prohibitive for 700 systems.
+- **Harvester + Rancher + RKE2** delivers the same architectural benefits (VMs as native K8s resources) with **zero licensing cost**, a unified management UI, and optional commercial support.
+It is the only solution in this category that combines open‑source freedom with an enterprise‑grade operational experience out of the box.
 - **KubeVirt upstream** gives you freedom but requires strong K8s operational skills and self‑built tooling.
 - **OKD** is OpenShift without the price tag, but you lose enterprise support and upgrade automation – risky for 700 systems.
 - **Nutanix and VMware** are mature hypervisors adding K8s capabilities.
 Both have significant licensing costs (Nutanix less than VMware, but still substantial).
 They do not unify management of VMs and containers under one scheduler – they run VMs on the hypervisor and containers on K8s, managed separately.
 This may perpetuate silos.